 give a clearly structured and accessible argument in the form of an oral presentation, supported by digital presentation techniques;

-clearly explain complex issues in written form.
+clearly explain complex issues in writing.

 5. Learning skills